awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Added support for the `pglogical` extension version 2\.2\.2\.

    The `pglogical` extension is a logical streaming replication system that provides additional features beyond what's available in PostgreSQL native logical replication\.
 Features include conflict handling, row filtering, DDL/sequence replication and delayed apply\.
 You can use the `pglogical` extension to set up replication between Aurora PostgreSQL clusters, between RDS PostgreSQL and Aurora PostgreSQL, and with PostgreSQL databases running outside of RDS\.

+1. Aurora dynamically resizes your cluster storage space\.
+With dynamic resizing, the storage space for your Aurora DB cluster automatically decreases when you remove data from the DB cluster\.
+For more information, see [Storage scaling](Aurora.Managing.Performance.md#Aurora.Managing.Performance.StorageScaling)\.
+**Note**
+ The dynamic resizing feature is being deployed in phases to the AWS Regions where Aurora is available\.
+Depending on the Region where your cluster is, this feature might not be available yet\.
+For more information, see [the What's New announcement](https://aws.amazon.com/about-aws/whats-new/2020/10/amazon-aurora-enables-dynamic-resizing-database-storage-space/)\.

 **Critical stability enhancements**